JordanRSimons/analyzing-hurricane-data/notebooks/03_statistical_analysis_case_study.md

 groupTable <- groupTable[,c(ncol(groupTable), 2:(ncol(groupTable)-1))]
 ```

 Critically, the summary stats produced this way are not evenly weighted by storm, they are weighted by measure.
-This means that storms which stick around longer (like Hurricane Harvey) and therefore have recieved more measurements (taken regularly every three hours), bias the sample.
+This means that storms which stick around longer (like Hurricane Harvey) and therefore have received more measurements (taken regularly every three hours), bias the sample.

 An alternative that is less biased is to group by storm instead.
 This leaves you with only 19 data points for future statistical analysis instead of 400, but removes major biases.